A Machine Learning Approach to Two-Stage Adaptive Robust Optimization: Two-stage Linear Adaptive Robust Optimization

 \subsection{Scalability}

 We demonstrate that solving ARO problems using Algorithm \ref{alg1} can be computationally demanding by considering the unit commitment problem from power systems literature.
 This problem involves minimizing energy production costs while satisfying energy demand over $m$ time steps for a power system with $n$ generators.
 We should decide which generators to start up, shut down, and how much energy each generator should produce at each time.
 Whether we should start up or shut down each generator at each time, referred to as the commitment decisions, are modeled as binary variables.
 In the ARO version, these variables represent the here-and-now decisions made before the demand is realized.
 The demand at each time is the uncertain parameter.
 After the demand is realized, the wait-and-see decisions determine how much energy each generator should produce.
-The Appendix provides the complete formulation of the deterministic version, and the data used is from \citep{UCdata}.
+Supplementary Material provides the complete formulation of the deterministic version, and the data used is from \citep{UCdata}.
 We use the budget uncertainty set defined as $\mathcal{D} = \{\bm{d} \mid \sum_{i}\abs{\frac{d_i - \bar{d_i}}{0.1 \times \bar{d_i}}} \leq 2, \abs{d_i - \bar{d_i}} \leq 0.1 \times \bar{d_i} \}$, where $\bar{\bm{d}}$ is from the data in \citep{UCdata}.

-We solve this two-stage ARO problem with Algorithm \ref{alg1} and compare its solve time with the solve time of the deterministic version.
-In the deterministic version, we fix the demand to the nominal demand $\bar{\bm{d}}$.
+{ For varying values of $n$, we compare the solve times of ARO and the deterministic version of the unit commitment problem.
+We keep $m = 24$ fixed for all experiments.
+For each $n$, we generate 100 deterministic instances and solve them with Gurobi \citep{gurobi} using the optimality gap of 0.01.
+Then, we solve the ARO versions of these problems using Algorithm \ref{alg1}, with tolerance set to $\epsilon_1 = 0.01$ for fair comparison.
+For Algorithm \ref{alg2} implemented within Algorithm \ref{alg1}, three random initial points are used and the tolerance is set to $\epsilon_2 = 0.01$.
 The experiment in this section was executed in Julia 1.4.1 on a MacBook Pro with 2.6 GHz Intel Core i7 CPU and 16GB of RAM.
-All deterministic optimization problems involved are solved with Gurobi \citep{gurobi}.
-Three random initial points are used for Algorithm \ref{alg2}.
-The tolerances are set to $\epsilon_1 = 0.001$ and $\epsilon_2 = 0.001$ for Algorithm \ref{alg1} and \ref{alg2}, respectively.